gsudre/lab_notes/158-PRS_for_PM.md

 because there is massive misalignment between the lifted data and the reference panel (that never happened when I played with data native to hg19).
 Any ideas?
 ```

+Maybe try beagle for phasing?
+Maybe calculate PRS on the non-imputed data? what's the overlap?